Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: Background and main results

 is satisfied.

-In the special case of complex surfaces we may choose $h \equiv 0$ in the computation above.
+In the special case of complex surfaces the computation above amounts to expressing $(F(h))^2$ in terms of $\omega^2$ and $F(h)\wedge \omega$ by using the dHYM equation.
 Moreover it is well known that the dHYM equation on surfaces reduces to a complex Monge-Amp\`ere equation (see e.g. the proof of Proposition \ref{aprioriPropSurfaces} below).
 Thus under the condition \eqref{CohoMA} on surfaces the coupled equations \eqref{coupled_dHYM} become the system of complex Monge-Amp\`ere equations

 With the assumption